Single image reflection removal via learning with multi-image constraints

-\textbf{Ceiling Rejection Loss. } The combination of the above loss functions yields a better disentanglement, which is however still insufficient and ambiguous to generate a purely clean background as shown in the toy example.
-As the two input reflection images are highly correlated, we take better advantage of their relationship by appending a ceiling rejection loss which prevents the background intensity from exceeding each of the two input images, reads as,
+The combination of the above loss functions yields a better disentanglement, which is however still insufficient and ambiguous to generate a purely clean background as shown in the toy example.
+As the two input reflection images are highly correlated, we take better advantage of their relationship by appending a spatially-variant ceiling rejection loss which prevents the pixel-wise background intensity from exceeding each counterpart of the two input images, reads as,

 where $m$ indicates each image pixel.
 The ceiling rejection loss is a summation of $f$ among the whole image region.
-It sets an upper bound for each background prediction, and punishes any background pixel whose intensity value is larger than any input.
-The ceiling rejection loss helps solve the ambiguity of multiple background solutions for the toy example, and leaves only the true answer as shown in Figure \ref{figure:illustration} (all loss).
-To justify our analysis, we further jointly optimize the three objectives on this toy example, and obtains the same result ($\hat{B}_1 \& \hat{B}_2$) as the analytical one.
+It sets an upper bound for each background prediction, and punishes any background pixel whose intensity value exceeds any input.
+As shown in Figure \ref{figure:illustration}, via applying the four loss functions, the ceiling rejection loss helps alleviate the ambiguity of multiple background solutions, and leaves only the true answer, denoted as $\hat{B}_1 \& \hat{B}_2$(all losses).

 The overall objective function is a weighted combination of the above four loss terms, defined as